hnakamur/asciidoctor-diagram-cacoo/README.md

 ## Usage

-You must have an account of https://cacoo.com/[Cacoo].
+You must have an account of [Cacoo](https://cacoo.com/).
-You need to create an Caoo API Key at https://cacoo.com/profile/api[Cacoo API key config page] and set it to the environment variable `CACOO_API_KEY`.
+You need to create an Caoo API Key at [Cacoo API key config page](https://cacoo.com/profile/api) and set it to the environment variable `CACOO_API_KEY`.

 If you use bash or zsh, you can set it like the following: